Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Symplectic vortices

 Note that the statement of Lemma \cite[Lemma 3.3]{zil:decay} is only for a fixed vortex on a half-cylinder, on a sufficiently small neighborhood of infinity, but an examination of the short proof shows that it suffices to have sufficiently small energy on the ball. \end{proof}

-\begin{proof}[Proof of Theorem \ref{scaledproper}] We claim that any sequence of vortices with varying scaling with bounded energy has a convergent subsequence, after passing to a limit.
+\begin{proof}[Proof of Theorem \ref{scaledproper}] We claim sequential compactness, that is, that any sequence of vortices $(\hat{C}_\nu,A_\nu,u_\nu)$ with varying scaling $\lambda_\nu$ with bounded energy has a convergent subsequence.
 For sequences with scaling bounded away from infinity, this follows from Ott \cite{ott:remov}.
-For scalings approaching infinity, one obtains convergence in the absence of bubbling by the arguments of Gaio-Salamon \cite{ga:gw}.
-They also show that bubbles in $X \qu K$ or $X$ or affine vortices satisfy energy quantization and so bubbling happens only at finitely many points.
-Thus one obtains, on the complement of a finite set in $C$, an infinite area vortex and by Proposition \ref{bij} a stable pseudoholomorphic map to $C \times X \qu K$.
-By removal of singularities for orbifold stable maps, one obtains a stable map to $C \times X \qu K$.
+For scalings $\lambda_\nu$ approaching infinity, one obtains convergence in the absence of bubbling by the arguments of Gaio-Salamon \cite{ga:gw}, see Theorem \ref{sc}.
+That reference also shows that bubbles in $X \qu K$ or $X$ or affine vortices satisfy energy quantization.
+Hence bubbling (blow-up of the first derivative of the section) happens only at finitely many points.
+It follows that after passing to a subsequence, $(\hat{C}_\nu,A_\nu,u_\nu)$ converges on the complement of a finite subset of the principal component, an infinite area vortex.
+By Proposition \ref{bij} such an infinite area vortex corresponds to a pseudoholomorphic map to $X \qu K$.
+By removal of singularities, one obtains a stable map to $X \qu K$.
 The annulus lemma in parts (c,d) of Theorem \ref{annlem2}, and the extension described in Lemma \ref{bconnect}, implies that bubbles in $X$ connect with the affine vortices.
-The standard soft rescaling argument (see for statement.
+The standard soft rescaling argument (see for example \cite[Section 2.6]{zilt:qk}) shows the sequential compactness statement.
 Let the closed sets be those for which any convergent sequence has a limit.
 That this defines a topology, and that this topology is Hausdorff, uses the construction of local distance functions as in \eqref{distfns} which will be left to the reader. \end{proof}

-\begin{remark} To prove the adiabatic limit Theorem \ref{largearea}, we will require that $(A,u)$ is a vortex with respect to the area form $(\rho_0 + |\rho|) \omega_C$ for $\rho_0 \gg 0$.
-This is because without this adjustment the moduli space $\ol{M}_{n,1}^K(C,X)$ is almost never (even virtually) smooth, because of reducible pairs $(A,u)$, and so cannot be expected to yield invariants relating gauged Gromov-Witten invariants with Gromov-Witten invariants of the quotient.
-For a suitable ``master space'' relating the invariants for different $\rho$, see \cite{cross}. \end{remark}

 \cprime{$'$} \cprime{$'$} \cprime{$'$} \cprime{$'$} \cprime{$'$} \cprime{$'$} \polhk#1{\setbox0=\hbox{#1}{\ooalign{\hidewidth \lower1.5ex\hbox{`}\hidewidth\crcr\unhbox0}}} \cprime{$'$} \cprime{$'$} \cprime{$'$} \cprime{$'$}